 Webmasters have always been able to track access to their sites, but cookies make it easier to do so.
 In some cases, cookies come not from the site you're visiting, but from advertising companies that manage the banner ads for a set of sites (such as DoubleClick.com).
 These advertising companies can develop detailed profiles of the people who select ads across their customers' sites.

 Accepting a cookie does not give a server access to your computer or any of your personal information (except for any information that you may have purposely given, as with online shopping).
 Also, it is not possible to execute code from a cookie, and not possible to use a cookie to deliver a virus.

 For privacy reasons, you may wish to view the cookies currently stored in your browser or control which sites you accept cookies from.
 You may also decide how long they may be stored and used.
-Most modern browsers offer the ability to control cookie settings; see below, or consult your browser's help files:
+Most modern browsers offer the ability to control cookie settings; consult your browser's help files, and see: